|

 attraction sites on the molecule

-(i.e. where there are two 'functional' groups capable of hydrogen bonding
+(i.e. where there are at least two 'functional' groups capable of two permanent

-producing an even bigger effect on the boiling point)
+producing an even bigger effect on raising the boiling point)

 -